MUSC Student Government Association

 Section 8 – Function Policy

 Student Government members are required to work a predetermined number of SGA events and volunteer service hours.
 The requirements will be determined by the executive committee during the summer planning session according to the number of representatives and the number of events planned.
+One of the required work events must include a clean-up detail.
 The executive committee reserves the right to make any event mandatory.
 In addition, representatives will be required to complete at least 3 SGA-sponsored volunteer service hours per semester.
 These requirements will be written into an Oath of Understanding and will be signed by each representative.

 No SGA representative may serve as a voting representative of more than one college or organization.